networknt/light-example-4j/rest/perstore-with-codegen/README.md

- In the first time build project, copy the openapi spec to the folder /petstore/config, and set the config.json config value specChangeCodeReGenOnly as false
+ In the first time build project, copy the openapi spec to the folder /petstore/config, and set the config.json config value "specChangeCodeReGenOnly" as false

   ```
     "specChangeCodeReGenOnly": false,